-As explained earlier, the books we publish (fiction and non-fiction) are based on Irish mythological fiction and focus strongly on historical accuracy and cultural authenticity (otherwise, the mythology makes little sense).
+As explained earlier, the books I publish (fiction and non-fiction) are based on Irish culture/mythology and require strong cultural authenticity (otherwise, the mythology makes little sense).
 Cultural authenticity was the whole reason I went down the self-publishing route in the first place.
-Generally speaking, my experience with mainstream publishers, distributors and reviewers in the English-speaking market is that they don’t allow much room for diversity of style or culture, preferring to stick to strict genre formulae that have proven themselves in the past.
-It was surprising therefore to see how the SPFBO reviewers handled things.
+Generally speaking, my experience with mainstream publishers, distributors and reviewers in the English-speaking market is that they don’t allow much room for diversity of style or culture, preferring to stick to strict genre formulae that have proven themselves commercially in the past.
+It was surprising, therefore, to see how the SPFBO reviewers handled things.

-From the SPFBO FIONN reviews that have been published thus far, you can tell that the Gaelic names (characters and placenames) in the book created a degree of discomfort or challenge for the reviewers.
-For some this was minor and others complained a bit more, but in almost every case, to their credit, the SPFBO reviewers accepted them for what they were – an essential part of the story.
+From the SPFBO reviews for FIONN, you could tell that the Gaelic names (characters and placenames) in the book created a degree of discomfort or challenge for the reviewers.
+For some, this was minor, for others there was a bit more complaining, but in almost every case, to their credit, the SPFBO reviewers accepted them for what they were – an essential element of the story.

 That genuinely surprised me.
 Having looked at the websites of the SPFBO review blogs, I’d got the impression they predominantly read and reviewed mainstream fantasy.
 As a result, I’d expected a similar mindset and that the language (and other Gaelic cultural aspects) would pose something of a barrier.
-Indeed all the advice I’d received from mainstream publishers to date (including Irish ones, sadly) was that it was critical to ‘anglicize’ Gaelic names for the market.
-The predominantly positive response from the SPFBO reviewers, however seems a pretty good indication of yet another reason why mainstream publishers are losing such a large proportion of the fantasy genre market to independent authors.
+Indeed all the advice I’d received from mainstream publishers to date (including Irish ones, sadly) was that it was critical to ‘anglicize’ Gaelic names and cultural concepts for the market (f**k that!).
+The predominantly positive response from the SPFBO reviewers, however seemed a pretty good indication of why mainstream publishers have lost such a large proportion of the fantasy genre market to independent authors.

-The SPFBO openness to diversity was not just limited to culture of course.
-Style also formed an interesting part of that.
-If you look at Jonathan French’s winning novel – THE GREY BASTARDS – you’ll see that the descriptions include ‘coarse’, ‘foul’, ‘filthy’ (one SPFBO reviewer even suggested it could “dial back the profanity/ sexuality”).
+The SPFBO openness to diversity was not just limited to ‘culture’ of course.
+‘Style’ also formed an interesting part of that.
+If you look at Jonathan French’s winning novel – THE GREY BASTARDS – you’ll see that the SPFBO descriptions include ‘coarse’, ‘foul’, ‘filthy’ (one SPFBO reviewer even suggested it could “dial back the profanity/ sexuality”).
 My personnel favourite however, was from Pornokitch’s review:

 “The Grey Bastards is filthy.
 In every way, really… from being coated to swamp mire to constant penis jokes.
 If there’s a way to be earthy, or just plain dirty, Bastards will find it.
 And then roll around for a while.
 This is part of the book’s steep learning curve: in the first few pages, we’re thrown in the deep end, with politics, sex, action and naked women shooting crossbows.